Drug Possession Attorney Austin

 Fighting Charges of Possessing a Controlled Substance in Travis County

 In Austin, Texas, you could be charged with drug possession if you are alleged to have unlawfully had a controlled substance in your actual care, custody, control, or management.
 In these drug crime cases, the State must prove you knowingly or intentionally possessed the substance.
-If it is a prescription medication, the State must show you did not have a valid prescription.
-Drug possession charges are serious, and depending on the amount and type of substance, you could be facing either a felony or misdemeanor.
-In either case, the penalties that you could be facing for criminal drug possession charges are severe and can include incarceration, hefty fines, and other sanctions.
+If your case involves prescription medication, the prosecution must show you did not have a valid prescription.
+Drug possession charges can have serious consequences, and depending on the amount and type of substance, charges may be classified as a felony or misdemeanor.
+In either situation, penalties for criminal drug possession may include incarceration, substantial fines, and other sanctions.

 At Smith & Vinson Law Firm, we can help.
 Our Austin drug possession attorneys know that more sides to the story exist than just the prosecutor's.
 We want to hear yours and uncover the facts of the matter.
-Employing an innovative and personalized approach, we can develop an individualized and aggressive defense strategy on your behalf.
-Our talented team has a range of experience, with Attorney Jarrod Smith having served as a former prosecutor.
-We will leverage our knowledge and skills to protect your rights and can seek to help avoid incarceration or other severe penalties.
+With an innovative and personalized approach, we develop individualized and aggressive defense strategies.
+Our team brings a range of experience, with Attorney Jarrod Smith having served as a former prosecutor.
+We leverage our knowledge and skills to protect your rights and seek to help you avoid incarceration or other severe penalties.

 For powerful legal representation in your possession case, please call the Austin drug possession lawyers from Smith & Vinson Law Firm at (512) 359-3743 or submit an online contact form today.